Mati5241/schedule-mirror-front/README.md

 - Implement typescript
 - Set the maximum number of tasks per day
 - Exclude the possibility of adding a task while the previous task is still in progress
+ ## Other repositories

+- mirror app
+- backend